ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

     -   Command line interface or GUIs built off the code need this -- talk about implications
 -   Improve packaging
-    -   Make installable by package managers -- pip, setuptools
+    -   Make the install easy with package managers -- pip, setuptools
     -   Share the packages -- PyPi, other methods
     -   Reproducible requirements
 -   Improving internal code quality